Summary

 Some key things to reduce stress and improve your health include:

-- Get adequate sleep
+- Get adequate sleep and keep a regular sleep routine

-- Take time away from the farm
+- Make time to get away from the farm

 - Find things to laugh about